muhammedmarwan/lc_fuel/README.md

 ## About
 A fuel system that adds realism and depth to vehicle management.
 Whether your players drive gas-powered cars, diesel, or electric vehicles, this script ensures an immersive refueling experience.
--Integrated with ox_target.
+- Integrated with ox_target.
--Edited By Marwan.
+- Edited By Marwan.

 ## dependency
--lc_utils
+lc_utils
--ox_target
+ox_target

 ## Installation
 Install steps available on our docs: [Installation - LC Fuel](https://docs.lixeirocharmoso.com/lc_fuel/installation)